Caroline Achaintre on Arcademi

-The biggest reason why we love our new Peer Review column: because it lets us heap mountains of credit onto blogs like Arcademi — the source of more of our “holy shit” moments than almost any other site — while giving us good reason to borrow their content.
+The biggest reason why we love our Q&A column: because it lets us heap mountains of credit onto blogs like Arcademi — the source of more “holy shit” moments than almost any other site — while giving us good reason to borrow their content.
 Namely, the opportunity to hear their subjects wax poetic about things like hairy tufting and multiple personalities, like today’s subject, Caroline Achaintre.
 We were lucky enough to convince Arcademi editor Moritz Firchow to interview the London-based artist, who trained as a blacksmith before finding her way to a multidisciplinary practice inspired by the way German expressionism, post-war British sculpture, and Primitivism merge influences from both ancient and modern culture.
 His Q+A is published below.
 Thanks, Moritz!

 You seem fascinated by faces and disguise.
 Is there any particular reason?